7 Spiritual Gifts of the Holy Spirit and Their Meanings

 7. Fear of the Lord

-Scripture says that the fear of the Lord is the beginning of wisdom.
-That is why this gift is not negative.
+That is why this gift is not gloomy or negative.
 It is beautiful and life-giving.
 It teaches the soul to bow before God with wonder, humility, and holy seriousness.
-In Isaiah 11, the Messiah Himself delights in the fear of the Lord, which shows that this gift is about joyful reverence, not terror.
+The fear of the Lord is about joyful reverence, not terror.

-In real life, that means the gifts touch ordinary moments.
-They matter when you are trying to choose wisely, stay pure, forgive someone, speak truth gently, endure grief, resist temptation, or keep trusting God when the road feels long.
-That is why Christians keep asking God for wisdom, guidance, and a heart that truly wants Him.
+In practice, that means these gifts matter when you are trying to choose wisely, forgive someone, resist temptation, endure grief, speak truth gently, or keep trusting God when the road feels long.
+A steady Bible study method can help you keep noticing how the Holy Spirit shapes your reading, prayer, and obedience over time.

-A short prayer for the gifts of the Holy Spirit
+A short prayer for the seven gifts of the Holy Spirit

 Holy Spirit, fill my heart with wisdom, understanding, counsel, fortitude, knowledge, piety, and fear of the Lord.
 Teach me to see life the way God sees it, choose what is right, stay faithful when life is hard, and love the Father with reverence and joy.
 Guard me from pride, confusion, and spiritual carelessness, and shape me into someone who reflects the life of Christ more clearly.
 In Jesus' name, amen.